hannaner/jukebox-client/README.md

 - As a user, I want to view my created playlists.
 - As a user, I want to view a selected playlist.
 - As a user, I want to edit a single playlist.
-- As a user, I want to delete songs from a selected playlist.
+- As a user, I want to delete songs from a selected playlist, or delete the whole playlist.

 ### Version 2
 - As a user, I want to view and favorite others playlists.